 12. Why do most entrepreneurs fail?

-42% of businesses fail due to lack of demand for their product or service.
+42% of businesses fail due to a lack of demand for their product or service.

-According to the entrepreneur statistics research done by Forbes, 42% of businesses fail for the simple reason that there was no real market needed for what they were trying to sell.
+According to research from Forbes, 42% of businesses fail for the simple reason that there is no real market needed for what they are trying to sell.
 The second most common reason is the lack of funds.
 That impacts 38% of businesses that fail.

-Before starting your business it is important to make sure that there are actually going to be customers for whatever it is you’re trying to sell.
-That can seem basic but it is an important step.
+Before starting your business, it is important to make sure that there are actually going to be customers for whatever it is you’re trying to sell.
+That can seem basis,c but it is an important step.
 Don’t get too far ahead of yourself.

 13. How happy are entrepreneurs after starting a business?